 Sure, you might want to publish a last-minute social post during a crisis or when breaking news happens.
 But you can avoid having to post at the moment if you plan and schedule posts in advance.
 That means you can eliminate constant distractions during the workday and save time by batching your work.

 Most social media dashboards have basic built-in scheduling tools.
-But your team may need an app that also has advanced functions like:
+However, your team may need an app that also has advanced functions like:

 Why create posts one by one when you can schedule dozens at a time?
 When you publish in bulk, you can import a CSV with links and captions, upload tons of photos, or pull from an RSS feed.